intel/iot-js-api/api/ocf/server.md

 <a name="enablepresence"></a>
 ##### 3.4. `enablePresence(timeToLive)`
-- Enables presence for the current device, with an optional time to live argument.
+- Enables presence for the current device, with an optional time-to-live argument.
 - Returns a [`Promise`](./README.md/#promise) object.
 - The `timeToLive` argument is optional.
 It is a number representing the time to live of the request in seconds.